 Wanting to avoid prison Turing chose the chemical castration.
 But the arrest also lost him his security clearance and two years later he died of cyanide poisoning – whether it was suicide or not is still debated.

 It took until 2013 for him to be granted a posthumous pardon, following a campaign that was started, fittingly, by e-petition in Manchester.
 A subsequent legal amendment dubbed Turing’s Law pardoned 65,000 other people convicted of the same ‘crimes’.

 In July Turing was chosen to be the face of the new £50 note.
-The honour goes some way towards being an apology for the appaling treatment he was subject to because of his sexuality.
+The honour goes a small way towards being an apology for the appalling treatment he was subject to because of his sexuality.

-He was voted ‘most iconic’ person of the 20th Century by viewers of BBC2’s Icons: The Greatest Person of the 20th Century.
+5. He was voted the ‘most iconic’ person of the 20th Century by viewers of BBC2’s Icons: The Greatest Person of the 20th Century.

 “Today he is the most celebrated figure of the 20th century – a father of computing, war hero and genius.”

-A memorial to Turing is situated in Sackville Park, it depicts him sitting on a bench and is situated in a central position in the park.
+A memorial to Turing is situated in Sackville Park, it depicts him sitting on a bench and claims a central position in the park.
 On his left is the University of Manchester and on his right is Canal Street.
 So make sure you pay him a visit next time you’re passing through!